What to Know About 3G Sunsetting [Updated June 2022]

 What Does the 3G Sunset Mean for IoT Deployments?

+3G is a core cellular IoT technology.
 Many devices that comprise the IoT, from home alarm systems and smart thermostats to fleet management devices and industrial machinery, rely on 3G networks.

 If your devices rely on 3G technology, the sunsetting of 3G networks across major carriers means one of two things: